flozero/vulni/README.md

     - views
     - router
     - utils
-    - each domain is responsible of its own test suits
     - store

 ## Product

 - An auth page
-- An home page with list of package.json.
 - A package json view

-## If time preview of the package json vulnerability

 ## Tech